 Internet Addiction Leads to Depression

 A recent study shows that the amount of time that a teenager spends on the internet is linked to an increased chance of developing depression.
-Teenagers who are addicted to the internet are 2.5 times more likely to suffer from depression than normal internet users.
+Teenagers who are Internet addicted are 2.5 times more likely to suffer from depression than normal internet users.

-Teenagers use the internet for a variety of reasons and many end up getting hooked to it.
+Teenagers have internet addiction for a variety of reasons and many end up getting hooked to it.
 This should however be no surprise.
-I mean in this age, what can’t you do on the internet?
+I mean at this age, what can’t you do on the internet?
 With everything being at your fingertips, why get up from the computer?

 Here are a few tips you as a parent can give to your child in order to avoid this problem.